imdark/Validity90/prototype/README.md

-# Prototype
+#Prototype

-This is a PoC test sandbox for prototyping and testing device communication.
+This is a PoC test sandbox for prototyping and testing device communication with the T470 lenovo thinkpad laptop fingerprint reader for ubuntu linux.

 ## Prepare build environment